jariarkko/arch-model-t/introreduxredux.md

 However, the communications-security -only threat model is becoming outdated.
 Some of the causes for this are:

 * Success!
 Advances in protecting most of our communications with strong cryptographic means.
 This has resulted in much improved communications security, but also highlights the need for addressing other, remaining issues.
-This is not to say that communications security is not important, it still is: improvements are still needed.
-Not all communications have been protected, and even out of the already protected communications, not all of their aspects have been fully protected.
+This is not to say that communications security is not important, it still is.
 Fortunately, there are ongoing projects working on improvements.

 * Adversaries have increased their pressure against other avenues of attack, from supply-channel attacks, to compromising devices to